IAmCoder/awesome-lucid-dreams/README.md

 ## Magazines

-- [Lucid Dreaming Experience](https://www.luciddreamingmagazine.com) - a free, reader supported, quarterly magazine which is totally devoted to lucid dreaming and the lucid dreamer's experience.## Magazines
+- [Lucid Dreaming Experience](https://www.luciddreamingmagazine.com) - a free, reader supported, quarterly magazine which is totally devoted to lucid dreaming and the lucid dreamer's experience.

 ## Games